sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 23-12-2019

+- http://degoes.net/articles/fp-glossary A Glossary of Functional Programming

 # 22-12-2019

 - https://developer.ibm.com/blogs/kubernetes-helm-3/ A very good post explaining diffs between Helm 2 and 3